hanshanaweerakoon/transport-network-monitoring-with-grafana/README.md

 # Transport Network Monitoring Dashboard

-An internal network monitoring platform built for the **Dialog Transport Network Planning** team.
+An internal network monitoring platform built for the **Dialog Axiata Transport Network Planning** team.
 It provides real-time and historical visibility into traffic, latency, and power consumption across 4000+ network devices.

 > This repository documents the project architecture and setup approach.
 Configuration files, dashboard JSONs, and automation scripts are maintained privately.